ChintzRuparel/CloneStagram/readme.md

 Javascript was also used but the major languages included HTML and CSS
 </p>

-<h3>This Repository was developed in Multiple phases as that can be seen in earlier versions of this REPO</h3>
+<h3>This Repository was developed in Multiple phases as that can be seen in earlier versions of this REPO 🦦</h3>

 <ul>
 <li>Only Instagram Stories (For Single User) </li>